 Aircraft are not often created in Technic form.
-Now we’re a car blog so that’s really a problem for us, but it is a shame, as their technical features are perfect for the principles of Technic.
+Now we’re a car blog so that’s not really a problem for us, but it is a shame, as their technical features are perfect for the principles of Technic.
 A case proved by previous bloggee Lipko, who has constructed this wonderful two seat light aircraft and packed it with ingenious technical functions.

 Lipko’s plane features realistic working ailerons, tail rudder, elevators and flaps, each controllable via the cockpit and/or a Hand of God mechanism.
 Up front is a flat-4 engine with propellor pitch control, there’s retractable landing gear with a steering front wheel, an opening canopy and engine cover, and a clever ‘manual propeller drive’ that allows the propellor and engine to be spun.

 There’s much more to see of Lipko’s excellent aircraft via both Eurobricks and Brickshelf, plus you can watch all those features in action courtesy of the YouTube video below.
 Take a look and join the Mile High Club via the links in the text above.